-A pump station (also known as a lift station) is a belowground chamber used to collect drainage from surface and subsurface sources.
+A pump station, also known as a lift station, is a belowground chamber that collects drainage from surface and subsurface sources.
 Pumps move the liquid to a higher level.
 Higher levels may include the interior of an above-ground storage tank, drainage structure, or sewer.

-Pump stations handle drainage from irrigation of the crop.
-This water contains nutrients and may contain organic debris from root-anchoring products and plant parts.
+Pump stations on berry and vegetable farms handle drainage from the processing area and sanitary system.
+This water contains organic debris from plant parts.
 Pump stations may also handle relatively clean water collected from roofs and other sources, and surface drainage for transfer to ditches.